godofgeeks23/boilerplate-express-mongo-jest/README.md

 ## Description of the files and folders:

-- `controllers`: Contains the controllers for the routes
+- `controllers`: Contains the logic for the routes
 - `models`: Contains the models for the MongoDB collections
 - `routes`: Contains the routes for the server
 - `tests`: Contains the tests for the server